Bell Shakespeare: Learning

-Since its foundation, Bell Shakespeare has had one unchangeable vision – to make Shakespeare accessible for all Australians, regardless of age, geographic location, or socioeconomic challenges.

-Bell Shakespeare continues this vision with a range of learning opportunities for students and teachers in every Australian state and territory throughout the year.
+Bell Shakespeare has a range of learning opportunities for students and teachers in every Australian state and territory throughout the year.
 This includes in-school performances by The Players.
 Inspired by the troupe of actors who appear in Hamlet, Bell Shakespeare's Players have been performing abridged adaptions of Shakespeare's works in schools since 1991.
 A number of tailored workshops, masterclasses and residencies are also available to make Shakespeare accessible to students in an immersive and fun way.
 Each year, the company creates a theatre production specifically for students.
 Bell Shakespeare also provides professional learning for teachers.

 A range of scholarships to support students and teachers are also provided.
 This includes the John Bell Scholarship, which provides a once-in-a-lifetime opportunity for students living in regional or remote areas who are interested in a career as a performer, and the regional teacher mentorship which is a fully funded year-long mentorship for teachers in regional, rural and remote Australian schools.

+Facilities

+The main studio and theatre space is at Bell Shakespeare's premises is The Neilson Nutshell, which is available for hire.